 In 2010, he was appointed as County Commissioner by the Dauphin County Court of Common Pleas to fill the unexpired term of Nick DiFrancesco.
-Mike was elected to his first four-year term in 2011 and re-elected in 2015.
+Mike was elected to his first four-year term in 2011 and re-elected in 2015 and 2019.

 As Commissioner, he oversees 1,700 employees, a $335-million annual budget and the county’s Economic Development, Elections and Voter Registration, Veterans Affairs, and Public Safety Departments, among others.
 He also serves as Chairman of the Dauphin County Prison Board.